How to improve the ‘effectiveness’ of your New Product Launch and Promotional Program using digital marketing and audience brand engagement tools.

 If you are selling your products through a reseller, retail chain, or perhaps an eMarketplace, these channels often have ‘pay-to-promote’ services that allow you to boost your product’s visibility and expand its brand marketing reach.

-Work with a digital agency like rev Branding who has experience managing pay-to-promote campaigns for Woolworths, Coles, eBay, Amazon, Google AdWords, and Endeavour Marketplace.
+Work with a digital agency like rev Branding who has experience managing pay-to-promote campaigns for Woolworths, Coles, eBay, Amazon, Google Ads, and Endeavour Marketplace.

 Don’t let your competitors own the online search for your category.